sgraf812/sgraf812.github.io/blog/2017-12-04-strictness-analysis-part-1.md

 That’s due to GHC optimizing away repeated boxing and unboxing in its [worker/wrapper transformation](http://www.cs.nott.ac.uk/~pszgmh/wrapper-extended.pdf), which is the pass that profits most significantly from strictness information.
 Without strictness analysis, no unboxing happens, even if you annotate bindings with bangs or activate `-XStrict`.

 All 80MB of remaining allocation (we measured this above) are due to the list of integers.
-We can do better by recognizing the fold pattern and make use of `foldl` (that’s right, the lazy one!):
+We can do better by recognizing the fold pattern in `go` and make use of `foldl` (that’s right, the lazy one!), which takes part in list fusion since GHC 7.10:

 ```haskell
 {-# LANGUAGE BangPatterns #-}